ethan-davies/ethan-davies/README.md

 I'm working on many projects, some of them being; CheatBreaker, a free FPS boosting modpack for Minecraft versions 1.7 and 1.8.
 Surge, a customisable and modern Minecraft Launcher for creating unique instances and SkinBook, a customisable platform for sharing Minecraft profiles.

-If you would like to contact me, do so by emailing contact@ethandavies.co.uk.
+If you would like to contact me, do so by emailing me@ethann.dev.